michaelnordmeyer/jekyll-theme-emojification/README.md

 [Demo site with examples](https://jekyll-theme-emojification.michaelnordmeyer.com/)

-The demo site has useful samples, which represent the below mentioned additional features(#additional-features).
-Those samples could be used and copied into one’s own site.
+The demo site has useful samples and shows how many color/emoji combinations are possible.

 ## Compatibility